 Why does my child need this test?

-a higher risk for lead poisoning.
+risk for lead poisoning.
 If you live in a home built before 1978, your healthcare

 provider might order this test to see if your child has been exposed to lead.
 Children